chaara-dev/Whitelist-Bot/README.md

 - "cry about it" onmessage response dead server
 -   1/50 chance of replying or something, and X hours cooldown after

-- DM users with details when accepted/denied
+- DM applicant with details when accepted/denied
 ```